 - Add oil and toss to coat everything (Pics 3).

-- Spread seasoned chopped bhindi on a parchment or aluminum lined baking sheet.
-Cook in the oven for 15-20 minutes, or until okra has cooked through and turned slightly crisp (Pic 4).
+- Spread the seasoned bhindi on a lined baking sheet.
+Cook in the oven for 15-20 minutes or until the okra is tender and the edges are slightly crisp (Pic 4).

 Serving Suggestions - Make an Indian Meal